Andrew-H3/AVR-ISP-Programmer-Board/README.md

 *Figure 2: Circuit Schematic in Eeschema*

 ### Eeschema
 The circuit schematic was designed in Eeschema from the KiCad suite.
-The microcontroller socket is the ATMEGA328-PU model from the digikey KiCad library available at [github.com/Digi-Key/digikey-kicad-library](https://github.com/Digi-Key/digikey-kicad-library).
+The microcontroller socket is the ATMEGA328-PU model from the Digi-Key KiCad library available at [github.com/Digi-Key/digikey-kicad-library](https://github.com/Digi-Key/digikey-kicad-library).
 The power and programmer connector models are from the Connector_Generic library.